serpapi/serpapi-javascript/CONTRIBUTING.md

 TypeScript types are generated from the backend code.
 Follow these steps to update the types.

-1. Run `bundle exec rails sdk:generate_ts_types` in the backend repository.
+1. Run `bundle exec rails libraries:generate_ts_types` in the backend repository.
 2. Replace everything in `src/engines` with the generated files from `tmp/ts/engines`.
 3. Update `mod.ts` with the new engine exports from `tmp/ts/mod.ts`.